 You shall have a holiday this year, after all!
-Enjoy the ultimate staycation with our edit of chic, design-led holiday rentals for groups big and small
+Enjoy the ultimate staycation with our edit of chic, design-led UK holiday homes for groups big and small

 THE LOST ORANGERY NEAR BATH.
 IMAGES: LUXURY COTSWOLD RENTALS

 Whether you and your beloved have been separated by the lockdown, or you’re looking for a (gorgeous) change of scene after months together in your own four walls, The Lost Orangery is the perfect romantic retreat.
 Part of the sixteenth-century explorer Sir Walter Raleigh’s old hunting lodge estate tucked away between bath and Castle Combe, it’s a world away from the average holiday let.

 Set in stunning grounds created by Julian and Isabel Bannerman, Chelsea Flower Show Gold Medalists and the designers of the world renowned gardens at Highgrove, The Lost Orangery’s interiors are equally whimsical.
 The open plan living space is set around the long central dining table, overlooked by a grotto-like fountain.
 Two double en-suite bedrooms with antique four-poster beds means there’s room for another couple should you like the company.
 It has its own private roof terrace overlooking the estate, and the owners encourage guests to make use of the entire estate; from the Folly Mound to the tennis court and the magnificent boating pond.

 Sleeps 2-4, availability in July and August from £2,372 per week; luxurycotswoldrentals.co.uk

 THE MEADOWS AT RETALLACK IN CORNWALL.
 IMAGES: JONATHAN BOND PHOTOGRAPHY